andrearomeo74-cloud/congruity-canonical/README.md

 The Law of Congruity is treated here as a **foundational admissibility principle**, not as a control rule, optimization target, or predictive theory.

+This repository defines the canonical laws of Congruity.
+The First Law is stated in `first-law-of-congruity.md`.
 ---

 ## Scope and Intent